boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/angular-with-core.md

      ```

 ## How this sample works
- 1. Based on the configured embedConfig values in the `app.component.ts` file, the `GetDashboards()` method would be called from the `ngOnInit()` in the `dashboard-listing.component.ts`.
+ 1. According to the configured embedConfig values in the `app.component.ts` file, the `GetDashboards()` method will be called from the `ngOnInit()` function in the `dashboard-listing.component.ts`.
     ![Get Dashboards](/static/assets/javascript/sample/images/angular-get-dashboards.png)

- 2. Above the `GetDashboards()` method would call the `GetDashboards` action in the `BoldBIEmbedController` of the ASP.NET Core server module.
+ 2. Above the `GetDashboards()` method, the `GetDashboards` action in the `BoldBIEmbedController` of the ASP.NET Core server module would be called.
     ![Get Dashboards Controller](/static/assets/javascript/sample/images/angular-home-controller.png)

  3. By default, the first dashboard is rendered from the list using the `renderDashboard()` method in the `dashboards-listing.component.ts` file.
-This render method implemented with the Bold BI SDK component code.
+This render method is implemented with the Bold BI SDK component code.
     ![Dashboard Rendering](/static/assets/javascript/sample/images/angular-dash-render.png)

- 4. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action in the `BoldBIEmbedController`, which generates the `EmbedSignature` using the embed secret provided in the `embedConfig.json` of the ASP.NET Core application.
+ 4. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action in the `BoldBIEmbedController`.
+This action generates the `EmbedSignature` using the embed secret provided in the `embedConfig.json` file of the ASP.NET Core application.
     ![Get Embed Details](/static/assets/javascript/sample/images/angular-get-details.png)

  5. These details will be sent to the Bold BI server and validated there.
-Once details are validated, the dashboard starts to render.
+Once the details are validated, the dashboard starts to render.

 ## Steps to create new Angular application to embed dashboard

- 1. Create a folder in the desired location and open it in the Visual Studio Code.
+ 1. Please create a folder in the desired location and open it in Visual Studio Code.

- 2. Open the terminal in the Visual Studio Code.
+ 2. Please open the terminal in Visual Studio Code.
 Please refer to the following image.
     ![Terminal Image](/static/assets/javascript/sample/images/angular-terminal-image.png)

- 3. To create a new project, run this command in the terminal.
+ 3. To create a new project, execute this command in the terminal.

     ```js
          dotnet new angular
     ```

- 4. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+ 4. Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not currently enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.
     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 5. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+ 5. To download the `embedConfig.json` file, please click on the provided [link](/site-administration/embed-settings/#get-embed-configuration-file) .
+Furthermore, you can also refer to the accompanying image for visual assistance.

      ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
      ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

- 6. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/ASP.NET%20Core/BoldBI.Embed.Sample) within the application.
-Please ensure you have placed it in the application, as shown in the following image.
+ 6. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/ASP.NET%20Core/BoldBI.Embed.Sample) within the application.
+Kindly make sure to place it in the application exactly as shown in the following image.

       ![EmbedConfig image](/static/assets/javascript/sample/images/angular-embed-config.png)